nidhi-u/nidhi-u.github.io/index.markdown

 author: Nidhi Uppoor
 author_profile: true
 ---
-Hi!
-I'm Nidhi Uppoor.
-I am a programmer and a game developer.
+Hello, I'm Nidhi Uppoor.
+I am a programmer, game developer and a tech enthusiast and I welcome you to my digital portfolio!
 Check out some of my favorite projects and articles before or go to [My Projects](/projects) to see a categorized list.
 You could also get to know me better at my [About Me](/about) page!